Sedona • Arizona

 That means protecting our trails, dark skies, neighborhoods, and peace and quiet.

-I will continue to promote policies and champion programs that promote environmental sustainability, recycling, walkability, green building codes and smart land management.
-All of this can be done while ensuring that our city codes are sensible, efficient and not burdensome to homeowners and business owners
+I will continue to promote policies and champion programs that promote environmental sustainability, waste reduction, reuse and recycling, walkability, green building codes and smart land management.
+All of this can be done while ensuring that our city codes are sensible, efficient and not burdensome to homeowners and business owners.